 - Use ceiling, portable, or bed fans, but make sure they don't blow directly at you during your sleep.

 - Wear less clothing or choose breathable fabrics, such as cotton, hemp, linen.

 - Choose breathable fabrics for your bedding too and opt for thinner options.

 - Don't sleep on memory foam, latex, or hybrid mattresses and pillows.
-They conform to your body and head shape, but they also sort of envelop you trapping you in the heat coming from inside of your body.
+They conform to your body and head shape, but they also sort of envelope you trapping you in the heat coming from inside of your body.
 Get a firmer mattress and pillow instead, especially if you weight more.

-- Have a bottle of your favorite hydrolat (natural floral or herbal water) on your bedside table and spray it on yourself before going to rest and in case of an interrupted sleep.
+- Have a bottle of your favorite hydrolat (natural floral or herbal water) on your bedside table and spray it on yourself before going to rest and in case of interrupted sleep.

 - Have a glass of mint or citrus water by your side.

 - Put a damp cloth to cool off your face and head.

 - Get a hot bath or shower an hour before sleep and leave your skin slightly moist to air dry.
 This way a body cools itself off more efficiently than when having a cold shower.